TanuTiwari4722/Florence_2/README.md

 # Florence_2

+You can access the [Florence_2](https://huggingface.co/spaces/Itanutiwari527/Florence-2-demo) model hosted on Hugging Face spaces.

-Image analysis on Florence Model
+Image analysis on Florence Model.

 This repo contains analysis of Florence model on MS Coco Dataset (1k images from 2k17 val datset).
 Object Detection and Caption generation was tested.